-Types of Liability Two types of liability: Official Individual There are two types of liability.
+1 min Legal Framework Legal Framework Types of Liability: Official Individual Legal Framework There are two types of liability.
 What is official liability?
 It is agency liability or liability within your official capacity.
 Individual liability is personal.
 If it is found that you are liable, you pay.
-1 min Legal Framework Legal Framework Official Liability Did it happen on your watch?
-Were you responsible for promulgating and/or enforcing policy?
-Did you fail to act or ignore information presented to you?
-Did it result in harm - proximate cause (as opposed to the direct cause)?
-Legal Framework The question that is asked here is: What information did you have?
-Can you be held officially liable if you were not directly involved?
+1 min Legal Framework Legal Framework Legal Framework Official Liability • Did it happen on your watch? • Were you responsible for promulgating and/or enforcing policy? • Did you fail to act or ignore information presented to you? • Did it result in harm - proximate cause (as opposed to the direct cause)? • Ware you be held officially liable if you were not directly Legal Framework 1 min involved?
 Yes - through proximate cause.
+Legal Framework Legar Hamework Legal Framework